 Arifact-oriented media items work the same way.
-The screen item, illustrated in Figure 2, shows an abstract monitor icon in the icon view representing the media item type (bottom left), a shrunken live image of the screen in the thumbnail view (top left), and a scaled-to-fit screen image plus various controls in the full view (right).
+The screen item in Figure 2 shows: an abstract monitor icon in the icon view representing the media item type (bottom left); a shrunken live image of the screen in the thumbnail view (top left); and a scaledto-fit screen image plus various controls in the full view (right).
 Both the web item and document item (e.g., as visible in Figure 1b, top) also have their semantic contents match their size: an abstract icon representing a web or document in the icon view, a shrunken image of the actual web or document page in the thumbnail view, and the actual web or document page in a web browser or document viewer in the full view.
 The chat item shows as much of its live content as can fit within its thumbnail view, and a scrollable transcript and input area in the full view (Figure 8b).
 The photo item shows an exemplar photo in its thumbnail view, and a controllable slide show in its full view (Figure 6c-e).

-As we will see, Come Together uses this semantic zooming approach to media items to offer details on demand (or adjust an item's salience) in a variety of ways.
+As we will see, Come Together uses media items' semantic zooming approach to offer details on demand, and to adjust an item's salience in a variety of ways.
 For example, dragging an item from the icon to thumbnail row changes its size and thus the richness of information displayed (e.g., as in Figure 1a-b).
-If a person hovers the mouse over the icon view. a thumbnail view augmented with а text description will be displayed in a manner akin to a tooltip.
-For example, Figure 3 shows a document's tooltip.
-For individual work, a media item instance can be dragged out of the console onto the active desktop, where it would as an icon's tooltip appear in its own window.
+If a person hovers the mouse over the icon view, a thumbnail / text description will be displayed in a manner akin to a tooltip, e.g., Figure 3's document icon's tooltip.
+For full details, a media item instance can be dragged out of the console onto the desktop, where it appears in its own window.
 When a person resizes the media item window, its view will be adjusted as described above.
-Media items can also be part of a place and/or desktop border where it will exhibit variations of its behavior as described in the next two sections.
+Media items can also be part of a place and/or desktop border, where it will exhibit variations of its behavior.

-3.3 The Come Together Place Window
+3.3 Come Together Place Window